 - Maximum of 100% of the basic and DA is allowed to contribute.

 - The interest rate is the same of EPF.
 The current rate is 8.65%.

 - The tax benefit is subject to a minimum lock-in period of 5 years which means an employee has to make continues contribution for minimum 5 years.

 Sukanya Samriddhi Yojana is an investment scheme introduced by the Indian government only for the girl child.
 The account can be opened by parents or legal guardian with any post office or public sector bank on the name of the girl child.

-The account can be opened from the birth of the girl till the age of 10 years.
+The account can be opened from the birth of the girl until the age of 10 years.
 Maximum two accounts can be opened with the name of two different girl children.